MDs (TV series): Production

 Very little is known about the production of MDs.
 The show was pitched by Gary Tieche to ABC under the working title The Oath.
 The name was later changed to Meds, and finally changed again to MDs although still pronounced as 'Meds.'
 Twelve episodes were filmed, and they were aired out of order, which some blame for the ratings decline evident during its run.
 The third episode filmed "Connective Tissue" (with production code H232) was never aired; however, "Wing and a Prayer," the final episode filmed (with production code H241), aired seventh on December 4, 2002.
-The episode with production code H239 was filmed; however, no information on the episode title, director, or writer have been released.
+The episode, "Blood", with production code H239 was filmed; however, no director and no writer have been released.
 Throughout its run, eight episodes of MDs aired.
 A ninth episode entitled "Family Secrets" was scheduled to air on December 18, 2002; however, the show was cancelled on December 17, 2002, and was permanently removed from ABC's schedule.